 Decisions regarding admissibility are based on the following evidence provided by the applicant.

 Candidates:

-- must hold a bachelor's degree from a recognized university with at least 7 1⁄2 full credits (45 semester hours) in subjects taught in the schools of Nova Scotia - should have completed at least one unit (six semester hours) in each of English, Canadian or local history, a pure science (with a laboratory component) and at least one-half unit (three semester hours) in mathematics including the investigation of fundamental concepts and ideas of mathematics; and a further one-half unit (three semester hours) in one of either history, geography, economics, political science or Canadian Studies; and should have courses in a range of disciplines in the humanities and sciences. - must have completed a minimum of one-half unit in developmental psychology (PSYC 2221/2222 or EDUC 3451 or equivalent)
+- must hold a bachelor's degree from a recognized university with at least 7 1⁄2 full credits (45 semester hours) in subjects taught in the schools of Nova Scotia - should have completed at least one unit (six semester hours) in each of English, Canadian or local history, a pure science (with a laboratory component) and at least one-half unit (three semester hours) in mathematics including the investigation of fundamental concepts and ideas of mathematics; and a further one-half unit (three semester hours) in one of either history, geography, economics, political science or Canadian Studies; and should have courses in a range of disciplines in the humanities and sciences. - must have completed a minimum of one-half unit in developmental psychology or child psychology, or one unit in educational psychology (EDUC 3451).